symfony/symfony-docs/components/http_foundation/session_testing.rst

 Testing with Sessions
 =====================

-Symfony2 is designed from the ground up with code-testability in mind.
+Symfony is designed from the ground up with code-testability in mind.
 In order to make your code which utilizes session easily testable we provide two separate mock storage mechanisms for both unit testing and functional testing.